algolia/search-bundle/README.md

 ## Fill in your Algolia credentials

-Add your Algolia application ID and API key in your `parameters.yml` file:
+Add your Algolia application ID and API key to your `parameters.yml` file:

 ```yaml
 parameters: